Largest Berry, Valuable Variety York Elderberry

 York Elderberry is a cane-producing shrub a bit like Blackberries and Raspberries.
 Prune in late winter to cut the thickest, 3-year-old canes back to the ground.
 Cut back all 2-year canes by half and remove all weak and dead canes.

-When used as an ornamental, cut the plant back to a desired shape after the plant leaves out in spring.
+When used as an ornamental, cut the plant back to a desired shape after the plant leafs out in spring.
 This delayed will somewhat limit fruit production for that season.

-York is self-fruitful but will set a bigger crop when planted with another variety such as the Golden Elderberry.
-York is also one of the best pollinizers for all other Sambucus canadensis varieties.
+York is self-fruitful but will set a bigger crop when planted with another variety such as the Black Lace® Elderberry or Golden Elderberry.
+York is also one of the best pollinators for all other Sambucus canadensis varieties.

 They grow best in well drained soils that are high in organic matter.
 Mulch heavily in warmer, drier climates to ensure that the shallow roots are kept cool and moist.
 Fertilize in the spring and mid-summer with an acid fertilizer, such as Dr. Earth's Acid Lovers Premium and Organic Fertilizer.